Insight • Design craft

 Multilingual support

 Hand-lettered fonts often have limited character sets.
-If your brand operates across languages, check glyph coverage before committing.
+If your brand works across languages, check glyph coverage before you commit.

 Accessibility

-Highly stylized letterforms can be difficult to read for users with dyslexia or visual impairments.
-Always provide fallback options and test readability.
+Highly stylised letterforms can be hard to read for users with dyslexia or visual impairments.
+Provide fallback options and test readability.

 Performance on the web